 SVS is a full time online district school for students in grades K-12.
-A parent must request from the Office of School Choice, Charter Schools and Virtual School a reassignment from the districted school and meet eligibility requirements in order for the student to be admitted to SVS.
-Enrollment is allowed during specified open enrollment periods: prior to the beginning of the academic year and at midyear.
+Students enrolled in SVS are required to follow Sarasota County School Board Policies, procedures and guidelines, including the annual District School Calendar.
+A parent must request from the Office of School Choice, Charter Schools and Virtual School a reassignment from the districted school and meet state eligibility requirements in order for the student to be admitted to SVS.
+Enrollment is allowed during the specified open enrollment period, which occurs prior to the beginning of the academic year the student is seeking to enroll.

 - 1. Students enrolled in SVS must meet all standards and graduation requirements of the state and district. - 2.
 Students enrolled in SVS are entitled to participate in extracurricular activities at their districted school. - 3.
-All students in SVS must take state required assessments (FCAT, etc) since they are enrolled in a public school. - 4.
+All students in SVS must take the required standardized state assessments since they are enrolled in a public school. - 4.
 At the completion of all graduation requirements, a student will be awarded a diploma from Sarasota Virtual School. - 5.
 Parents of student in grades K-8 must commit to spending at least 4-6 hours per day as a learning coach for their child. - 6.
-Parents must attend an orientation session and/or personal interview with the Supervisor of Sarasota Virtual School prior to enrollment. - 7.
+Parents must attend an orientation session and/or personal interview with the Supervisor of Sarasota Virtual School (or the designee) prior to enrollment. - 7.
 Good attendance and satisfactory completion of coursework is required for continuation in the school. - 8.
-Parents of ESE students must request an IEP meeting at their districted school prior to enrollment in SVS. - 9.
+Parents of an ESE student must request an IEP meeting at their districted school prior to enrollment in SVS. - 9.
+Parents of an ELL student must request an ELL Committee meeting at their districted school to review the ELL Plan review prior to enrollment in SVS. - 10.
 Students may remain in SVS for any or all of their education in the district as long as they meet appropriate attendance and course requirements.